 You should also note the regattas and other activities that happen in the Grenadines – for more information see our “What’s Happening” page

-If you are unsure on whether you have the necessary experience to sail the area of your choice, please submit a sailing resume through our website and we will be happy to assist you.
-As well as full chart and boat briefings to familiarize you with your cruising grounds and yacht, with prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.
+“Do I still need a skipper?”
+If you’re worried about whether you have the necessary experience to sail the area of your choice, please submit a sailing resume through our website and we will be happy to assist you.
+We can provide a full chart and boat briefings to familiarize you with your cruising grounds and yacht, with prior notice, we can also provide a checkout skipper who will be happy to spend an extra couple of hours with you on a one-to-one basis.

 Do you offer Sailing instruction courses?